 Nathan Boerner is a freshman student at MIT that doesn’t know what he wants to do in life (much less how to write a bio).
 However, in all probability he’ll major in mechanical engineering while studying music on the side.
 Raised in Cincinnati, Ohio, Nathan homeschooled and studied origami, music, CGI, and advanced procrastination.
 He now uses all four regularly at MIT as a member of OrigaMIT, a cellist in the MIT Symphony Orchestra, a vocalist/beatboxer for the MIT Cross Products acapella group, and a researcher in MIT’s Mechanical Engineering department, where he simulates the acoustics of stringed instruments.
 Obligatory boring stuff: Nathan has had works accepted by OrigamiUSA’s Origami by Children national exhibition, is an alumnus of the Davidson Young Scholars Program and the John Hopkins Study of Exceptional Talent, received recognition as a FIRST Lego League mentor, and is a 2018 U.S. Presidential Scholar.
 He also doesn’t have a right arm.
 Shark incident or some such…

-Janice is a first-year student at MIT planning on studying Data Science or Business Analytics.
+Janice is a first-year student at MIT studying Computer Science.
 She grew up in Taipei, Taiwan, and attended Taipei American School.
-She is a passionate musician and dancer, singing for MIT’s East Asian interest a cappella group MIT Syncopasian as a soprano and soloist, acting as stage director and publicity chair for the group.
+She is a passionate musician and dancer, singing for MIT’s East Asian interest a cappella group MIT Syncopasian as a soprano and soloist, and acting as stage director and publicity chair for the group.
 As a member of one of MIT’s sororities Alpha Chi Omega, she also does work for the chapter’s philanthropy involving healthy relationships and domestic violence awareness.
-She is very passionate about travel and meeting new people, which she very much looks forward doing this summer working at a startup in Israel.
+She is very passionate about travel and meeting new people.

 Brandon is a first-year student attending MIT who plans to major in Computer Science.
 Originating from Tesla STEM High School in Washington state, he swam competitively for 12 years and plans to do so through college.